 About

-Nine years across banking, fintech, crypto, and B2B SaaS.
-I care about systems more than screens, and the best design — in my experience — is the kind nobody has to think about.
+Nine years across fintech, banking, crypto, and B2B SaaS.
+I care about systems more than screens, and the best design, in my experience, is the kind nobody has to think about.

 Where I am